Right to Prohibit Infringement

 The national law that will apply is the national law of the Member State, as of the filing date of the European patent application:

-• where the applicant had their domicile or principal place of business;
+• where the applicant had its domicile or principal place of business;

 • or, if that did not apply, where the applicant had a place of business.